openvinotoolkit/model_server/docs/DeveloperGuide.md

 > **NOTE**: Python is only necessary to complete the functional tests in this guide.

-2. Install the `virtualenv` package:
+2. Install the `virtualenv` package :

 	```
 	pip3 install virtualenv